Checklist for Fibrinolytic Therapy

 Box 3: Contraindications to Fibrinolytic Therapy

 The clinician answers each question to ascertain whether fibrinolytic therapy may be contraindicated.
 If the answer to any of the questions is yes, the clinician must use their best clinical judgment to determine if the team should proceed to treatment.
+Providers should also evaluate reversible causes such as the Hs and Ts when considering fibrinolytic therapy.

 If the benefits of fibrinolytic outweigh the risks, the team proceeds to Box 4.